na-na-hi/renget/archive/rzimh.md

 "Nah, your couch is more comfortable.
 Oh nice, you unlocked the Terra-mech!"
 Junichi explained in a monotone, eyes glued to the screen even as he spoke.
 "Plus your place is closer to the hospital.
 Now shut up, I'm trying to concentrate."

 "Alright, well you can stay as long as you want bro, but what are you doing here?"
 Inigo asked, turning his head.
-He looked to Curie sprawled casually on the other end of the couch next to Junichi, leafing through a dance magazine.
+He looked to Curie on her lying on her stomach casually on the other end of the couch next to Junichi, leafing through a dance magazine.

 Curie glanced up with a breezy smile.
 "I'm here for my dance lessons, silly.
 Did you forget you promised to teach me?
 I got bored cooped up in my dreary apartment all alone, so I figured I'd just come hang out here for a while.
 Hope that's cool."
-She brushed a strand of silver hair behind her ear.
+She brushed a strand of silver hair behind her ear and winked.
 "By the way, I'm loving what you did with your hair today."

 Inigo ran a hand self-consciously through his blond locks.
 "Oh, thanks.
 But shouldn't you be at your hospital shift or something?"

 "Nope, I'm done for the day," Curie said matter-of-factly.
 "I'm free as a bird now, so I can stick around here.
 It’s not like I’m an inventor or crafter like the other supports, and I can pretty much go wherever I please. "

 "Right, okay… what about you?"
-He pointed at Maddie who lazily raised a hand from where she was sprawled across a chair near the window, scrolling on her phone.
+He pointed at Maddie who lazily raised a hand from where she was sitting across a chair near the window, scrolling on her phone.
 "Just staying here waiting on some intel to come through.
 This place has a better signal than the safe house.
 Don't mind me."

 “Fine.”
 Inigo trailed off as he heard loud crashes emanating from the kitchen.
 Whipping around, he saw the hulking form of Drekus rummaging through the fridge, piling food haphazardly on the counter.